aliceoh9/aliceoh9.github.io/mlnlp.md

 ## Team Projects

-You will form teams of two, and as a team, pick one paper from ACL, EMNLP, NAACL, or TACL, published in 2016 to 2019, and replicate it.
+You will form teams of three, and as a team, pick one paper from ACL, EMNLP, NAACL, or TACL, published in 2016 to 2019, and replicate it.
 You will be required to change at least one thing -- dataset, model, or research question.
 More details will be given out during the first week of class.

 ## Evaluation
 Your grade will be a combination of the following: